bitsbeats/dronetrigger/README.md

 ## Configuration

-The configfile is either in the working directory as `dronetrigger.yml` or supplied by `-config`.
+The configfile is either `/etc/dronetrigger.yml` or supplied by `-config`.

 Sample: